lw292/ametric/README.md

 * Escape "#" in notes field.
 * Change database property "Encoding" to ASCII.

-Use a text editor that can can highlight bibtex syntax to:
+Use a text editor that highlights bibtex syntax to:
 * Remove "?".
 * Remove any parts that is not properly escaped.